 - Change the Linux system language back to your language.

-Manually starting the CrashPlan service after rebooting your computer will allow you to open the CrashPlan app.
+Manually starting the CrashPlan service after restarting your device will allow you to open the CrashPlan app.

-Using this method to start the CrashPlan service will not persist after restarting the computer and will have to be reapplied after every restart.
+Using this method to start the CrashPlan service will not persist after restarting the device and will have to be reapplied after every restart.